Leslie Reid (artist): Exhibition history

 Reid began making her colour field silkscreen prints and sprayed paintings in 1972.
 In 1976, her paintings were included in the landmark exhibition, Some Canadian Women Artists at the National Gallery of Canada which celebrated the first International Women’s Year.
 In 1977, she represented Canada at the Paris Biennale.
 Since then, she has had an active exhibition history with many solo exhibitions (see Major solo exhibitions) and group shows from coast to coast and internationally, especially of her prints, in the UK, the USA, Poland, Yugoslavia, the Netherlands, Sweden, France, and Japan, among others.
 In 1978, the four large canvases purchased by the National Gallery of Canada, were installed by the curator of contemporary art, Pierre Théberge.
 In 1979, she had a Canada Council for the Arts studio in the Cité internationale des arts, Paris.

 In recent years, a retrospective titled Leslie Reid: A Darkening Vision, curated by Diana Nemiroff was held at the Carleton University Art Gallery in Ottawa (2011).
 Also in 2012, her paintings were exhibited in Builders: The Canadian Biennial at the National Gallery of Canada.
 In 2016, she made a three-week Arctic tour as part of the Canadian Forces Artists Program which resulted in an exhibition titled Mapping a Cold War, a multimedia production of paintings, videos and photo-mosaics at the Founders' Gallery, Military Museums, Calgary which the curator of the show, Lindsey Sharman, called "subtle, yet ambitious and sublime".
 In 2017, she joined the Canada 150 C3 expedition as artist through the Northwest Passage and on this trip made videos recording two Inuit women, one a young former Ranger and the other an Elder who had been part of the High Arctic Relocation.
 These videos were shown in Open Channels, Âjagemô Gallery, Canada Council 2019 and at the Frankfurt Book Fair 2020.
 (Reid's videos are available on her website).
 In 2018, Reid took part in the artists and writers residency The Arctic Circle, sailing for two weeks on a tall ship through the Norwegian arctic territory of Svalbard.
 In 2021, Reid exhibited three installations in the 2021 Bonavista Biennale: The Tonic of Wildness.
 In 2020, she received a Canada Council for the Arts, Concept to Realization Grant for Dark Ice ᓯᑯ ᕿᕐᓂᖅᓯᓯᒪᔪᖅ, an exhibition postponed till 2022, in collaboration with Robert Kautuk, an Inuk photographer from the community of Clyde River, which took place at the Ottawa Art Gallery, curated by Rebecca Basciano.
 Dark Ice examined effects of vanishing ice on geographies and communities in the Arctic.
+In 2024, Reid showed her New Arctic paintings, alongside Evergon's recent photographs at Galerie St-Laurent + Hill, Ottawa.